-You may switch from one fund to another, however you are not permitted to switch into or out of the annuity set-up fund.
+You may switch from one fund to another.
 Certain conditions also apply when switching involves the Constellation series.
 See the section How to switch segregated fund units.

 Withdrawals

 You can withdraw money from your contract.
 If you decide to, this will affect your guarantees.
 You may also need to pay a fee or taxes.
 See the section How to redeem segregated fund units.